 Once you have submitted your request, allow 5-10 business days for the review and approval process.
 Please consider this timeframe when you a planning for the launch of your website.
 If you have an especially complex website, it will take longer.

-Note: The following procedure applies to websites that are using the SF State Drupal template.
+Note: The following process applies to websites that use the SF State Drupal template.
 We highly recommend that you use the Drupal template since it has been approved for both accessibility and branding.
 However, if you are not using the Drupal template we can still assist you in making your website accessible.
-Be aware that it will take significantly more effort on your part.
-Contact us at email@example.com if this is the case.
+Please be aware that it will take significantly more effort on your part and does not imply branding or ITS approval .
+Contact us at email@example.com for further information

 After you receive a Drupal website in the development (“dev”) environment, you should begin to add content to your website with accessibility in mind.
 While the Drupal templates are accessible, the content that you add to your website might not be.
 This includes images, tables, multimedia, forms, documents, etc. While creating and editing your content, please follow guidelines on creating accessible web content.
 This will save you time and effort when you begin validating your content for accessibility later.